String-Breaking Dynamics in Quantum Adiabatic and Diabatic Processes: String breaking with short-range interactions

 \subsubsection{Case $g\neq 0$}

 For $g\neq 0$, the spectrum cannot be computed analytically, but one can use intuition from the $g=0$ case to understand the general features of the low-energy spectrum as a function of $h$.
+Moreover, for relatively small system sizes (up to $\ell \lesssim 16$), the spectrum can be computed numerically using exact diagonalization.
+As we will show, all the key signatures of interest in our work are already clearly visible in this regime, making larger system sizes unnecessary for establishing our main conclusions.

 For $g=0$, the string and the broken-string configurations cross at $h=h_c(\ell)$.
 For small $g$, we expect that the main effect of the transverse field is to open a gap at the crossing of the lowest two energy levels, i.e., the crossing turns into an avoided crossing.
 As shown in Fig.~\ref{fig:spectrum_sc}(a-c), this picture is true even for fairly large values of $g$ (but small enough to remain in the ferromagnetic phase).
 The minimum gap as a function of $\ell$ for a fixed $g$ occurs for a value $h_c(\ell, g)$ that is very close to the one in Eq.~(\ref{eq:Bc}), which was computed for the $g=0$ case [Fig. \ref{fig:spectrum_sc}(g)].
 We refer to $h_c(\ell, g)$ as the (static) string-breaking point.
 Following the ground state for different values of $h$, the properties of the state change abruptly as one crosses the string-breaking point $h_c(\ell, g)$: the magnetization, for example, rapidly changes sign, as shown by the colormap in Fig.~\ref{fig:spectrum_sc}(a-c).
 This abrupt change is shown in Fig.~\ref{fig:spectrum_sc}(d-f) as a function of $g$ and $h$ for different values of $\ell$: the change is less abrupt as $h$ is varied across the string-breaking point when $g$ is larger and $\ell$ is smaller.
 For such values, the gap at the avoided level crossing is larger.

 Comparing the spectrum for different values of $\ell$, we observe that the minimum gap $\Delta_c$ where the avoided crossing takes place is suppressed very rapidly upon increasing $\ell$.
 This rapid decrease can be understood as follows: the gap is given by the matrix element between the string and the broken-string state; these two states are macroscopically different (intuitively, all $\ell$ spins have to be flipped to connect them), and hence this matrix element is exponentially small in $\ell$.
 The plot in Fig.~\ref{fig:spectrum_sc}(h) confirms the exponential scaling of the gap for $g<g_*$: $\Delta_c\propto e^{-c\ell}$, where $c$ depends on $g$ roughly as $c\approx -\log (g/1.88)$.
 This shows that the gap can vary by many orders of magnitude as $\ell$ changes.